padrinobook/padrinobook/02-job-vacancy-application.md

 This is because our app currently has now idea about **routing**.
 Routing is the process to recognize requeste URLs and to forward these requests to actions of controllers.
 With other words: A router is like a like vending machine where you put in money to get a coke.
-In this case, the machine is the *router* which *routes* your input "Want a coke" to the action "Drop a coke in the tray"
+In this case, the machine is the *router* which *routes* your input "Want a coke" to the action "Drop a coke in the tray".

 ### First Controller And Routing